 - They must fit snugly but comfortably against the side of the face.

 - Face coverings must be secured with ties or ear loops.

 - Mask must be made with at least two layers of breathable material.

 - Masks must fully cover the nose and mouth and secure under the chin.

-- Neck gaiters and open-chin triangle bandanas are not acceptable.
+- Neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes of any kind are not acceptable.